Nazi gold train: Zone 65

 In August 2018, Richter left the excavation team.
 Koper announced he would continue the search.
 While he never found Nazi gold, in January 2019, Koper discovered a series of large and "priceless" 16th-century wall paintings hidden behind a plaster wall while doing renovation work in an old palace in the village of Struga near Wrocław.

 Gold Train 2025

 In July 2025, an anonymous group calling itself "Gold Train 2025", unrelated to the previous group at "Zone 65", claimed there is a gold train located at an undisclosed location in the Świdnica Forest District that surrounds Wałbrzych.
-Specifically three box cars buried in an old train tunnel.
+Specifically three boxcars buried in an old train tunnel.
 They secured limited permission to search the surface with metal detectors and to dig up to 50 cm deep with hand shovels.